Google has one universal mission as it relates to their search engine:

 We like to use the following analogy: If you’re trying to win an election, you want to get as many votes as possible.
-If you’re trying to “win” the first page of Google, you want as many high-quality links as possible.
+If you’re trying to “win” and be at the top of Google, you want as many high-quality links as possible.

 Here’s a great explanation by May Soon of Ahrefs:

 “There are some common indicators of a backlink being high quality.
 Please note that no one can tell you for sure how search engines measure the quality of backlinks.
 The further information is our experience-based recommendation.